RESEARCH STARTER

 Aromatic hydrocarbons do not add atoms of other elements because of the stability generated by their delocalized π electrons.
 Instead, an exchange must occur between available atoms of the two interacting compounds/molecules.

 Aromatic hydrocarbons are subject to considerable modification by substitution reactions.
 Many varieties of aromatics and aromatically derived compounds exist in nature and in living organisms.
-Several natural and synthetic polymers (longchain compounds) incorporate benzene ring subunits.
+Several natural and synthetic polymers (long-chain compounds) incorporate benzene ring subunits.
 Aromatics are found within the structures of amines, sulfanilamides (for example, sulfa drugs), alkaloids, polyester, certain fatty acids, and certain amino acids found in proteins.

 Benzene and related aromatic hydrocarbons, however, can be inserted into the DNA of living cells, thereby replacing the correct nitrogen base and altering the amino acid sequence of the corresponding protein, causing a mutation.
 Such DNA-altering compounds are called mutagens.
-The effect of such an aromatically induced mutation could be very serious for the organism, resulting in cancer and death, if the affected protein is critical for proper cell functioning.
+The effect of such an aromatically induced mutation could be very serious for the organism, resulting in cancer and death if the affected protein is critical for proper cell functioning.
 Several benzene-related mutagens, such as proflavin, also are carcinogens (cancer producers).

 Applications

 Benzene has been used as a solvent, a solution in which certain substances are dissolved, and is a common by-product of many industrial reactions.
 Two benzene derivatives, 2-naphthylamine and benzidine, are used in the manufacture of chemical dyes.
-Styrene is an aromatic-ethylene derivative which, when polymerized, is used as an insulating material (polystyrene) for buildings, coolers, and so forth.
-Terephthalic acid is an aromatic derivative which, when combined with ethylene and subsequently polymerized, becomes polyester (for example, Dacron), which is used extensively for clothing, other textile products, and food packaging.
+Styrene is an aromatic-ethylene derivative that, when polymerized, is used as an insulating material (polystyrene) for buildings, coolers, and so forth.
+Terephthalic acid is an aromatic derivative that, when combined with ethylene and subsequently polymerized, becomes polyester (for example, Dacron), which is used extensively for clothing, other textile products, and food packaging.
 Aromatic polymer additives include diacetylphthalate, which improves the flexibility of plastics, and phenylsalicylate, which protects plastics from light damage (for example, from ultraviolet light).

 The benzene derivative benzo(a)pyrene is produced from the combustion (burning) of several substances, including coal and cigarettes.
 It is a potent carcinogen.
-Benzene, 2-naphthylamine, and benzidine all are carcinogens as well.
+Benzene, 2-naphthylamine, and benzidine are all carcinogens as well.
 Many benzene-related compounds have been associated with cancer.

 Aromatically derived compounds are useful in medicine for combating bacterial and viral infections.
 These aromatic drugs usually work by blocking the metabolism of the infectious agent, although the larger host organism, that is, the patient, can be affected to a certain extent as well.
-Aromatic antimicrobial drugs interfere with the replication and expression of DNA or with biosynthesis of molecules and energy.
+Aromatic antimicrobial drugs interfere with the replication and expression of DNA or with the biosynthesis of molecules and energy.
 For example, the aromatic derivative methotrexate is given to cancer patients to replace folic acid in the body; the resulting lack of needed folic acid in the body slows cancer cell growth.
-The sulfa drugs, which destroy numerous bacterial pathogens (for example, pneumonia, gonorrhea), are aromatically derived compounds.
+The sulfa drugs, which destroy numerous bacterial pathogens (for example, pneumonia and gonorrhea), are aromatica derived compounds.
 Furthermore, antibiotics are antibacterial, aromatically derived compounds that are produced naturally by certain fungi.
 Among many such antibiotics used to treat infections are penicillin, streptomycin, tetracycline, and cephalosporin.

-Benzophenone is an important ingredient of most sunscreen/sun block skin lotions.
+Benzophenone is an important ingredient of most sunscreen/sunblock skin lotions.
 Various perfumes and hair dyes also contain aromatic hydrocarbons.

 Various pesticides and poisons contain aromatic structures.
 The herbicides 2,4-dichlorophenoxyacetic acid, paraquat, and atrazine are aromatics.
 Insecticides such as DDT (dichloro-diphenyl-trichloroethane) and parathion also incorporate aromatic structures.